Breastfeeding & your baby

 8. Understand ways that you can improve your milk supply.
 Often mothers worry they don’t have enough milk because their baby is nursing frequently.
 Again, frequent breastfeeding is normal, and most babies are getting enough milk.
 However, if your baby isn’t gaining weight adequately and is nursing frequently with a good latch, then there are also other ways to improve milk supply.
 Your first step should be to find a lactation consultant.

 Pacifiers can hide early hunger cues, so be cautious about using them especially in the first 2 months.
 You do not want your baby to be pacified by an artificial nipple, when what she really needs is more nursing.
 Try pumping after feeding sessions and offering the milk to your baby in a syringe.
 Drink plenty of fluids, including one full glass every time you sit down to nurse.
 Ensure that you are taking in enough calories to make quality milk.
-Breast milk is very high in fat, which is essential for brain development.
+Approximately half of the calories in breast milk come from fat, an essential nutrient for brain development..
 Eggs, nuts, cheese, avocados, and “lactation cookies” are all very nutritious and give your body good fats for making breast milk.
 Ask your doctor about taking Fenugreek, an herbal supplement available anywhere you can buy vitamins, that you can take to increase milk supply.
 Avoid supplementing with formula if at all possible, since every time the baby drinks formula instead of nursing, that will be one less feeding of milk that the mother's body will not need to produce.
 However, if a baby is weak or dehydrated he may not be able to nurse vigorously, and the top priority is to nourish this baby, even if it does mean you need to supplement.
 See your doctor immediately if your baby seems to be lethargic, isn’t urinating/stooling adequately, or seems to be becoming jaundiced.
 If you do need to supplement, try to seek out human breast milk from donors.
 You can also talk to your doctor about potential causes for your low milk supply.
 Hypothyroidism and Polycystic Ovarian Disease both can affect milk supply.
 One rare cause for low milk supply which I have seen several times is Insufficient Glandular Tissue/Hypoplastic Breast Syndrome.
 Signs of this condition are few breast changes during pregnancy, no breast engorgement after birth, and a baby that does not gain weight well no matter what is tried.
 Even if a mom with this condition cannot fully provide enough breast milk for her infant, she can supplement with donated milk or supplement and nurse at the same time via a supplemental nursing system.

 9. Going back to work?
 Set yourself up for success!
 Get a high-quality pump, and make the time to take pumping breaks.
 Double electric pumps are the most useful type, and most health insurances now cover the cost if you ask.
 Many pumps are built into a discrete and stylish bag that “hides” the pump while you are coming and going from work.
 They often have a little cooler as part of the bag, or you can bring your own cooler bag to store pumped milk.
 Proper breast milk storage includes immediately putting milk into a fridge or storing it with cold packs to ensure that it stays fresh.
 When your baby is a few weeks old, you can start pumping milk to freeze and store for later.
 Many moms try to have a “stash” built up before they return to work.
 When you are back at work, try to pump once for every feeding that your baby is missing.
 My recommendation is that you pump every 3 hours if possible, and 4 hours maximum.
 Keeping a photo of your baby with your pump and viewing it when you begin will help with your “let down” of milk.
 Ask your employer if they have a “pumping room” for mothers.
 If they don’t, please ask if you can have access to a vacant office or spare room where you can have privacy for pumping.
 Many states have laws requiring that jobs provide a private area for a mother to pump, that is NOT a bathroom.
 Working mommas may find that “reverse cycling,” meaning that baby nurses more frequently at night, may help keep up their milk supply.
 It definitely takes even more work and commitment to breastfeeding if you are a working momma, but you can do it!